Nereo Rocco

-Nereo Rocco ([neˈrɛːo ˈrɔkko]; 20 May 1912 – 20 February 1979) was an Italian association football player and manager.
-Regarded as one of the greatest managers of all time, he is famous for having been one of the most successful head coaches in Italy, winning several domestic and international titles during his tenure with A.C.
-Milan.
+Nereo Rocco ([neˈrɛːo ˈrɔkko]; 20 May 1912 – 20 February 1979) was an Italian football player and manager.
+Regarded as one of the greatest managers of all time, he is famous for having been one of the most successful head coaches in Italy, winning several domestic and international titles during his tenure with AC Milan.
 At Padova, he was one of the first proponents of catenaccio in the country.

 Playing career

 Club

-Rocco played as a winger in midfield; he had a modest playing career, spent mainly with Triestina, Napoli and Padova.
+Rocco played as a winger in midfield; he had a modest playing career, spent mainly with clubs like Triestina, Napoli and Padova.
 He played 287 Serie A matches within 11 seasons, scoring 69 goals.
 Rocco was also capped one time for the Italy national team.

 International

 Rocco made an appearance for the Italy national team on one occasion: in Vittorio Pozzo's selection in the 1934 FIFA World Cup qualification match, on 25 March 1934 against Greece, a 4–0 home victory.